kdgregory/log4j-aws-appenders/docs/build.md

 a branch, you can look at the closed PR.

 Each "release" version is tagged with `release-MAJOR.MINOR.PATCH`.

+## Parent versus Driver POMs

+Each of the builds listed above -- appenders, integration tests, and examples -- uses a "driver" POM that triggers the sub-project builds.
+This is not a "parent" POM: it is not referenced by the sub-projects, and does not contain any project-wide definitions.
+The primary goal of these driver POMs is to be able to build projects that require the same set of build commands (eg, "install" for the libraries, versus "package" for the examples).

+There is a parent POM, which provides plugin configuration and version properties that are used throughout the project (other than the examples, which I want to be stand-alone).

+This split between driver and parent can lead to some strange behaviors.
+For example, while you can run `mvn install` from the project root, you can't run `mvn site` because the test helpers (which need to be installed before the integration tests run) doesn't provide site configuration.

+## Code coverage (or lack thereof)

+The library builds are configured to use the Cobertura code coverage tool.
+It appears to work successfully for the `aws-shared` directory, but generates a report indicating 0% coverage for the Log4J and Logback appenders library.
+It's unclear to me why this is happening: there aren't any errors in the build log, it shows Cobertura instrumenting classes before running tests, and then running again to generate the report.

+I will dig into this for a later release; for now, I consider all coverage numbers suspect.

 ## AWS permissions needed for integration tests